Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Applications of GFTOC framework

-Further, applying the GFTOC framework, the minimum finite-time driving EP and finite-time optimal protocols for the mean and variance read:
+Applying the GFTOC framework, the minimum finite--time driving EP and finite--time optimal protocols for the mean and covariance read:

-\Cref{eq:finite_time_wasserstein_distance} is the novel formulation of the finite-time Wasserstein distance between the initial and final Gaussian probability distributions; it is less than \cref{eq:slow_driving_wasserstein_distance} due to \textit{kinks}.
-The finite-time optimal protocol for the center of the trap \cref{eq:finite_time_transport_map_center} is the same as Ref.\cite{Schmiedl_2007,Zhong_2024}.
-However, the finite-time optimal protocol for the trap stiffness \cref{eq:finite_time_transport_map_stiffness} is different from Refs. \cite{Schmiedl_2007,Zhong_2024}.
-These differences, due to boundary conditions and their physical implications, have previously been detailed in \cref{sec:comparison_papers}.
+\Cref{eq:finite_time_wasserstein_distance} is the novel formulation for finite--time processes, requiring the square of the $\mathcal{W}_2$ Wasserstein distance between the initial and final Gaussian probability distributions to be divided by $2(2+\tau)$; this is less than \cref{eq:slow_driving_wasserstein_distance} due to \textit{kinks}.
+The finite--time optimal protocol for the trap centre \cref{eq:finite_time_transport_map_center} agrees with Refs.~\cite{Schmiedl_2007, Zhong_2024}.
+However, the finite--time optimal protocol for the trap stiffness \cref{eq:finite_time_transport_map_stiffness} differs from Refs.~\cite{Schmiedl_2007, Zhong_2024} and is novel.
+This difference in boundary conditions and their physical implications have been detailed in \cref{sec:comparison_papers}.